 Childhood: It’s a Tough World After All

-For too many kids, this is not the age of innocence.
+For too many young people, this is not the age of innocence.

 Other kids, who have loving families, scramble to keep up academically—and with schedules that make my head spin.

-What happened to times of silliness?
+What happened to times of stillness and silliness?
 Where are the long hours of reading a good book?
 Why has inviting a friend over to play become such an unusual experience for kids today?